-Goal 9: Maintain the large, centrally located oak forest area as a site feature and minimize impacts to special-status plants and animals on-site.
+Goal 9: Maintain the large, centrally located oak woodland area as a site feature and minimize impacts to special-status plants and animals on-site.

-Goal 10: Meet the State law requirements for energy efficiencies, State law and Nipomo Community Services District (NCSD) policies and ordinances relating to water conservation, and County Building Code requirements for energy efficiencies and water savings.
+Goal 10: Meet the County Building Code requirements for energy efficiencies and water savings.

 Goal 11: Reduce uncertainty in planning for and securing the orderly development of the Specific Plan area.